-NetBackup now supports certificate authorities with the following key strengths: 2048 bits, 4096 bits, 8192 bits, and 16384 bits.
+NetBackup now supports certificate authorities with the following key strengths: 2048 bits, 3072 bits, 4096 bits, 8192 bits, and 16384 bits.

-Note: After NetBackup 8.3 master server installation or upgrade, by default a new root CA with 2048-bits key strength is deployed.
+Note: After NetBackup master server installation or upgrade, by default a new root CA with 2048-bits key strength is deployed.
 With upgrade, you need to migrate the existing CA to a new CA.

-Idule 14-10 Nelbackup CA Inigration procedures for various use cas Table 14-10 NetBackup CA migration procedures for various use cases -- ------------- ---
+Table 15-10 NetBackup CA migration procedures for various use ca ases --- ------

-Use case Description When you need a NetBackup CA with a key strength other than the default one (2048 bits) See "Setting the required key strength before installation or upgrade using the NB_KEYSIZE environment variable" on page 341.
-See "Manually migrating NetBackup CA after installation or upgrade" on page 343.
-When you want to migrate the existing NetBackup CA after the entire NetBackup domain is upgraded to 8.3 See "Migrating NetBackup CA when the entire NetBackup domain is upgraded to NetBackup 8.3" on page 341.
+Use case Description When you need a NetBackup CA with a key strength other than the default one (2048 bits) See "Setting the required key strength before installation or upgrade using the NB_KEYSIZE environment variable" on page 355.
+See "Manually migrating NetBackup CA after installation or upgrade" on page 357.
+When you want to migrate the existing NetBackup CA after the entire NetBackup domain is upgraded to 8.3 See "Migrating NetBackup CA when the entire NetBackup domain is upgraded" on page 355.